-Intended primarily to those new members who wish to learn more about the care and propagation of these beautiful plants and indeed about the Society, however everyone is welcome.
+This page is intended primarily for those new members who wish to learn more about the care and propagation of these beautiful plants and indeed about the Society, however everyone is most welcome.

 Further information may also be found at Growing Guide.